MrYsLab/s2a_fm/README.md

 Portuguese and German translations of Block Text provided through the generosity of Aldo von Wangenheim, from www.computacaonaescola.ufsc.br

+A Chinese translation of the reference manual was graciously provided by Yufangjun 发自我的小米手机

 Version 1.4 Mar 23, 2014
 -----------------------
 New Feature for 1.4